Participate in the FREE Term 1, 2024 Maths Challenge. Give your students a great opportunity to build their maths skills.

 Starts Sunday February 25th and ends 10:59am AEDT Saturday March 2nd 2024.

 Each week, the Baggin’ the Dragon Leaderboard calculate and display in rank order, the total number of questions answered correctly for each class broken down by country, state and age group.
 At the end of the designated Maths Challenge week we will award Gold, Silver and Bronze status to Australian schools on an age group basis.
 Since the results will be displayed on the Leaderboard classes ranking lower than a 1st, 2nd or 3rd position can still see their rank and celebrate accordingly.

 Teachers and School Administrator can print Maths Challenge Certificates for their students after logging in and viewing the leaderboard for their school.
 They simply click on the icon next to the class!

 The Leaderboard allows users who are logged in to see the ranking of classes within your school allowing you to recognize achievement in your local context too.

-Start using Maths Invaders right now to prepare the students for a final push in the Challenge Week.
+Start using Baggin’ the Dragon Maths Free for All right now to prepare the students for a final push in the Challenge Week.
 From 1 class to the whole school – all may participate in the Maths Challenge.
 Students can work on their maths from school or home on any device, including iPads.
-It’s open to any class from any school anywhere in Australia.
+It’s open to any class from any school Worldwide.

 The winning schools will automatically display on the Leaderboard on the Sunday following the challenge week.
 Their achievement will also be preserved in perpetuity by posting in the EdAlive blog.